 Top Ten ICT trends in 2021

-Nowadays, technology is evolving at such a quickly and swiftly, allowing for faster change and advancement, causing the rate of change to accelerate, until it will eventually become exponential.
+Nowadays, technology is evolving quickly and swiftly, allowing for faster change and advancement, causing the rate of change to accelerate, until it will eventually become exponential.
 Even so, not only are technology trends and top technologies evolving, much more has changed this year because of the outbreak of COVID-19, allowing IT professionals to realize that tomorrow their role in the contactless world will not remain the same.
 And an IT expert in 2020-21 will steadily be learning, unlearning, and relearning (out of essential if not need).

 What is this supposed to mean to you?
 It means keeping updated with new developments in technology.
 And it means to retain your eyes on the future destiny to realize what expertise you're going to need to know tomorrow to guarantee a safe job and even learn how to get there.
 Innovation is being accelerated by businesses as they aim to be more competitive and better prepared for incredible times.
 The next few years will be full of surprises and disruptions in technology.
 In this piece, in 2021, we will examine some emerging trends in technology that can set the course for the next few years.